 - 1 teaspoon ground cinnamon

-- 1 cup fresh or frozen blackberries, coarsely chopped (if blackberries are extremely juicy, pat them with a paper towel and mix with 1-2 tablespoons of flour), plus more for the top, if desired.
+- 1 cup blackberries, coarsely chopped (if blackberries are extremely juicy, pat them with a paper towel)

 - Preheat the oven to 400 degrees.
 Line a standard muffin pan with paper liners and spray the liners with cooking spray.

-- Sprinkle the muffins with the cinnamon-brown sugar and the pecan pieces if using, and garnish with some reserved blackberry.
+- Sprinkle the muffins with the cinnamon-brown sugar and the pecan pieces, if using.

 - Bake the muffins for 20 minutes or until golden brown and a toothpick inserted into the center comes out clean.
 Cool on a wire rack for 10 minutes, then remove the muffins from the pan and continue to cool on the wire rack.
 Enjoy!